comsysto/findparty/README.md

 findparty
 =========

+### Android App
-For android-app development, you need to install Google Play Services via the Android SDK Manager.
+For *android-app* development, you need to install Google Play Services via the Android SDK Manager.

+##### Include Google Play Services Lib Project

-In Intellij, import Google Play Services Lib-Project <SDK-PATH>/extras/google/google_play_services/libproject/google-play-services-lib as new Module into project.
-Open Module Settings for Google Play Services Lib Project and add its lib/google-play-servies.jar as dependency and mark it for Export.
+In Intellij, import Google Play Services Lib-Project `<SDK-PATH>/extras/google/google_play_services/libproject/google-play-services-lib` as new module into the project.
+Open *Module Settings* for Google Play Services Lib Project and add its `lib/google-play-servies.jar` as dependency and mark it for export.

-Open Module Settings for android-app module and add module dependency to Google Play Services Lib Project module.
+Open *Module Settings* for *android-app* module and add a new module dependency to Google Play Services Lib Project module.

-Copy debug.keystore to ~/.android/debug.keystore
+For more information on installing Google Play Services, see: [Setup Google Play Services](http://developer.android.com/google/play-services/setup.html)

+##### Keystore

+In order to properly access the Google Apis in this project, you need to copy the keystore file `debug.keystore` to `~/.android/debug.keystore`.